SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 #### Implemented

+##### Analytics Builder - renaming of frgment property name

+The **Measurement Input** block sends the property name that is used for a fragment as part of its output value.
+In previous versions, this property name was `frgment`.
+This has now been changed to `fragment`.
+Currently, both property names `frgment` and `fragment` are supported.
+`frgment`, however, is now deprecated and will be removed in a future release.
+Therefore it is recommended that you now change `frgment` to `fragment` in all of your blocks (for example, the value of the **Property Path** parameter in the **Extract Property** block).

 ##### Cumulocity IoT transport in Apama

 As of release 10.14, sending email requests from Apama to Cumulocity IoT requires the user to have the ROLE_EMAIL_CREATE permission.